Monday - Friday

 Steps to Take to Request a Modification

-Once you submit your request for modification, the other parent will receive notice informing them of your request.
-At that point, the parents have the option to agree to the modification or request a hearing to contest it.
-In situations where the other parent agrees to the modification, the new order can be approved by the court.
-The New order will detail the new child support amount and the effective date.
+If the parents agree to the modification, the new order can be approved by the court.
+The new order will detail the new child support amount and the effective date.

 Child support payments are a legal obligation to support the financial needs of children, and it is essential that it be adjusted when specific circumstances require it.
-The process of changing child support payments can be complicated and depends on the state’s laws where the child support was ordered.
-Contact San Mateo Divorce attorney Bradley Bayan at the Law Offices of Bradley Bayan at (650) 364-3600 to schedule a free consultation for assistance with modifying child support payments in California.
+The process of changing child support payments can be complicated depending on the reasons behind the request for the change.
+You want child support to be fairly based on both parents shouldering their responsibility to care for their child’s needs.
+Contact Redwood City child custody lawyer Bradley Bayan at the Law Offices of Bradley Bayan at (650) 364-3600 to schedule a free consultation for questions about modifying child support.

 Recent Posts